Data Collection and Analyses Methods

 RPI Raptor Population Trends: Interpreting Trend Graphs and Maps

-How to read the population graphs
+How to read the population index and trend graphs

 The following example shows the long-term trend for Northern Harrier at Hawk Mountain Sanctuary in fall.
-The black dots on the chart are estimated indices of annual population size as calculated by the statistical model, with error bars representing the 95% credible intervals for the annual indices.
+The dots on the chart are estimated indices of annual population size as calculated by the statistical model, with error bars representing the 95% credible intervals for each annual index.
 Annual indices are expressed on a linear scale and represent the average of the predicted number of individual birds detected per day of survey.
 If present, the blue line is a smoothed (loess) visualization of the change in annual indices over time.

-Trend maps
+RPI Trend maps

 Data Collection